semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

 ### Whitespace

-Whitespace between lexical elements is ignored.
+The whitespace between lexical elements is ignored.
 By default, whitespace includes spaces, tabs, and newlines.
 The single-line mode restricts whitespace to only spaces and tabs (see [Single-line mode](#single-line-mode) section below).

 Lexical elements in target input are: